Tika-Vaani-MCP-Cards/Digitization-of-MCP-Cards/README.md

 2. Multiple ROIs are saved w.r.t each local homography.
 3. All ROIs and homography matrices names are prepended by `local_homography_number`.

-All local ROIs go through OCR and highest-confidence prediction is chosen. </br>You can skip the local homography part and directly run OCR on the ROIs extracted through global alignment.
+All local ROIs go through OCR, and the highest-confidence prediction is chosen. </br>You can also skip the local homography part and directly run OCR on the ROIs extracted through global alignment.

 ## Instructions for Performing OCR